66 Worked Examples: Internal Flows

 We are given a hint to consult the Moody chart, so the flow through the pipe will likely be turbulent.
 The equation for the pressure loss through a pipe is

-\[ \Delta p_L = \frac{1}{2} \varrho V_{\rm avg}^2 f \left( \frac{L}{D} \right) \]
+\[ \Delta p_L = \frac{1}{2} \varrho V_{\rm av}^2 f \left( \frac{L}{D} \right) \]

-where f is the friction factor, which is still to be determined, depends on the Reynolds number and pipe roughness, and its value will come from the Moody chart.
+where {\scriptstyle{f}} is the friction factor, which is still to be determined.
+Its value depends on the Reynolds number and pipe roughness found in the Moody chart.

 \[ A_c = a^2 = 2^2 = 4.0~\mbox{ft$^2$} \]